Control of fixed points and existence and uniqueness of centric linking systems: Functors on orbit categories

 Fix a saturated fusion system $\F$ over a finite $p$-group $S$.
-We say that subgroups $P$ and $Q$ of $S$ are $\F$-\emph{conjugate} if they are isomorphic in $\F$.
-A subgroup $P$ of $S$ is \emph{fully $\F$-normalized} if $|N_S(P)| \geq |N_S(Q)|$ for every subgroup $Q$ of $S$ that is $\F$-conjugate to $P$.
+Then two subgroups of $S$ are $\F$-\emph{conjugate} if they are isomorphic in $\F$.
 The subgroup $P$ is $\F$-\emph{centric} if $C_S(Q) \leq Q$ for every subgroup $Q$ of $S$ that is $\F$-conjugate to $P$.
 We write $\F^f$ and $\F^c$ for the collection of fully $\F$-normalized and the collection of $\F$-centric subgroups of $S$, respectively.
 We also use $\F^c$ to denote the full subcategory of $\F$ with objects the $\F$-centric subgroups.
+By the Fusion Theorem of Alperin-Goldschmidt \cite[Theorem~A.10]{BrotoLeviOliver2003}, the subcategory of $\F$-centrics ``generates'' all $\F$-conjugacy, and so there is usually no loss of information in restricting attention to this subcategory.

 Since morphisms are written on the right, $\Hom_\F(P,Q)$ has a right action by $\Inn(Q)$ for each pair of subgroups $P,Q \leq S$.
-The \emph{orbit category} $\O(\F^c)$ \emph{of $\F$-centrics} has as objects the set $\F^c$ and as morphisms the orbits under this action:
+The \emph{$\F$-centric orbit category} $\O(\F^c)$ has as objects the set $\F^c$ and as morphisms the orbits under this action: